rocky-linux/documentation/docs/guides/web/php.md

 #### Apache integration

-To serve PHP pages in CGI mode, you must install the apache server, configure it, activate it, and start it.
+To serve PHP pages in CGI mode, you must install the Apache server, configure it, activate it, and start it.

 * Installation: